tnahs/hlts/app/flat/static/pages/beta/main.md

 <br>

+1. Are the Annotation fields (passage, source, author, notes, tags and collections) enough for entering and organizing Annotations?
-1. Should Collections/Tags/Sources/Authors auto-remove themselves when they are un-used? or should we have a function to remove the un-used ones?
+2. Should Collections/Tags/Sources/Authors auto-remove themselves when they are un-used? or should there be an option to remove the un-used ones?
-2. Is Markdown useful and if so, should it be toggled per annotation or for app as a whole?
+3. Is Markdown useful and if so, should it be toggled per annotation or for app as a whole?
-3. Should the "Recent" page be past **n** days taken from user settings or just a list of annotations arranged by recently created date?
+4. Should the "Recent" page be past **number of days** taken from user settings or just a list of annotations arranged by recently created date?

 <br>